couchdeveloper/RXPromise/README.md

 ## Overview

-A promise is lightweight primitive to manage asynchronous patterns.
+A promise is a lightweight primitive to manage asynchronous patterns.
 Promises will be invaluable when dealing with asynchronous architectures which make the code effectively look like it were synchronous.

 Basically, a _promise_ represents the _eventual result_ of an asynchronous function or method.
 The "generic" form of such a method just requires to return a promise: